 Long-Range Tax Bracket Planning

 Long-range tax planning looks at your projected tax rates and sources of income.
 It shows how you might rearrange your sources of income to deliver more after-tax income.

 This type of planning requires software or a spreadsheet that contains detailed tax calculations to show you the amount of after-tax income you can have by taking one course of action versus another.
 Long-range tax planning helps reduce your retirement taxes in two ways:

 - You can design a general strategy about when to withdraw money from which types of accounts to keep you in the lowest tax bracket possible.

 - It can show you how to allocate investments across your tax-deferred vs. after-tax accounts to reduce your tax burden over your retirement years.

 Annual tax planning can help you uncover opportunities to:

-- Realize capital losses to offset capital gains, or create a capital loss carryover.
+- Realize capital losses to offset capital gains or create a capital loss carryover.

 - Use years with high itemized deductions to your advantage.

-Getting Help with Retirement Tax Planning
+Get Help With Retirement Tax Planning